shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 Stories emerge from our consciousness and observing ourselves and understand what is what we are doing.
 Successful life when you family, survive and thrive

-Film is based on emphaty
+Film is based on empathy

 # Genres